18F/laptop/README.md

 ======
 [![Build Status](https://travis-ci.org/18F/laptop.svg)](https://travis-ci.org/18F/laptop)

-Laptop is a script to set up an OS X computer for web development.
+Laptop is a script to set up an OS X computer for web development, and to keep it up to date.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages